What Is Hypostatic Union and What Does the Bible Say about It?

 If you are reading this article there is a good possibility you have never heard of the term hypostatic union.
 It probably reminds you of something that you would explore or observe in a chemistry or physics lab.
 However, that is not what hypostatic union is at all.
 In short, hypostatic union deals with the dual nature of Jesus being that he was both fully God and fully man at the same time.
 There are some who will doubt the deity of Christ and some who will look past the humanity of Christ.
 What I want to show you is what the Bible teaches about hypostatic union and why you can have complete confidence in God our Savior, who took on human flesh.

 When you read through the Bible, it does not attempt to hide the humanity of Jesus, neither does it try to mask the deity of Jesus, both are evident.
 Let me share with you some scriptures that teach about hypostatic union or that point to it.

-What Is the Hypostatic Union - Meaning?
+What Does Hypostatic Union Mean?

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning. – John 1:1-2

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth. - John 1:14